 The island of Madeira in the Atlantic Ocean is green, humid and lovely.
-The forest is unique.
+The forest is unique and so is the wine.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.